Tuckman's Stages of Group Development

 For example, not all teams evolve smoothly through Tuckman’s stages but may yo-yo between norming and storming until they either begin to function, or are disbanded!
 Regardless of limitations, all well-conceived models can be useful in helping us to understand and better manage our circumstances.

-However, it also provides a useful and simple way to think about how we humans interact in team situations.
+Tuckman’s theory provides a useful and simple way to think about how we humans interact in team situations.
 Firstly by illustrating that it’s normal for teams go through stages as they develop.
 Secondly, by highlighting the need to manage different aspects of team behaviour at each stage of that development.
 The beauty and usefulness of Tuckman’s model is perhaps in its simplicity.
+Follow this link for more information on this theory or click here to read Tuckman’s original article.

 The theory of group stages alone doesn’t answer these questions.
 To do so, and thus to build a more robust teamwork concept, ideas about team leadership and outside factors need to be introduced.
 We’ve done just this in our STAR team performance model.
 You can see how this model applies to group stages in: Stages of Team Development.